fastify/fastify-postgres/README.md

 connect: the function to get a connection from the pool
 pool: the pool instance
 Client: a client constructor for a single query
-query: an utility to perform a query without a transaction
+query: a utility to perform a query _without_ a transaction
+transact: a utility to perform a query _with_ a transaction
 ```

 Example: